bopsec/example-plugin/README.md

 - ToA Salt and Liquid adrenaline

 ## Support/Contact me
-If you want any changes or need support, you can open a Github issue, or contact me [in my discord server.](https://discord.gg/AHcvPd9uru)
+If you have any suggestions or need support, you can open a Github issue, or contact me [in my discord server.](https://discord.gg/AHcvPd9uru)